 6. Clean your pet’s bowls, toys and accessories

-All of your pet’s stuff, from his water bowl to his favorite chew toy, should be cleaned on a regular basis to help prevent the spread of bacteria.
-If you keep these items in one central location, you can ask your dog walker to quickly wipe everything down after he gets back from his daily jaunt.
+All of your pet’s stuff, from their water bowl to their favorite chew toy, should be cleaned on a regular basis to help prevent the spread of bacteria.
+If you keep these items in one central location, you can ask your dog walker to quickly wipe everything down after they gets back from their daily jaunt.

 7. Give your dog a bath

-If your dog has a bit too much fun splashing around in the mud during his walk, you can ask your dog walker to give him a quick bath upon his return to your home.
+If your dog has a bit too much fun splashing around in the mud during their walk, you can ask your dog walker to give them a quick doggie bath upon their return to your home.
 That way, you don’t have to worry about pesky stains!

 8. Pet sitting

-Some dog walkers may take on pet-sitting gigs too.
+Some dog walkers may take on pet-sitting gigs and may combine that with house sitting too.
 Overnight pet sitting requires a little more preparation, but if you (and your dog) already have a great working relationship with your dog walker, they might be a perfect match for your next weekend away.